-The Salvation Army was awarded a grant to deliver the Active Inclusion project.
-The project has been supported by the European Social Fund through the Welsh Government.
+The Salvation Army Employment Plus has been awarded several grants and is currently delivering the Active Inclusion Fund across Wales.
+The projects are been supported by the European Social Fund through the Welsh Government.
 It aims to reduce economic inactivity in Wales and improve the employability of disadvantaged people furthest from the labour market.
 EU funds are having a positive impact on people, businesses and communities across Wales by delivering sustainable economic growth and jobs, helping build a thriving and prosperous economy, raising skills and helping people into work, improving the lives of people and communities across the nation and tackling poverty and ensuring equal opportunities for all.

 The Institute of Employability Professionals